-Lending Policies
+Lending Process

-Our lending products and policies are aligned to the specific needs of diverse categories of our customer base.
-To ensure this, each of our business segments maintains its own internal credit policies and approval processes, which are in line with our established risk evaluation criteria.
+Our lending products are aligned to the specific needs of diverse categories of our customer base.
+To ensure this, we maintain internal credit checks and approval processes, which are in line with our risk evaluation criteria.

-Credit Policy and Approval Process
+Credit Assessment and Approval Process

-We have product-specific policies in place in order to manage the credit risks associated with the loans granted by these businesses.
+We have necessary credit assessment procedures in place in order to manage the credit risks associated with the loans granted by us.
 Various aspects of credit risk management are addressed by different processes and teams and are designed to manage risks at different stages of the financing process.